cloudstead/cloudos-dns/dns-server/install/README.md

 The output from the cdns command will show you the password that was generated for the new account.
 Alternatively, you can set the password yourself by adding `-P <password>` to the `cdns` command.

+The user just created will only be able to read and write DNS records that end with foo.example.com.

 When launching your new cloudstead, use the credentials you just created above for the DNS user and password.
 For the DNS URL, use the publicly accessible URL that your webserver uses to proxy to cloudos-dns.